yanliusp/antinu/README.md

 Rather than using cuts -> now using a cumulative prob. calculation (see slides on Sep.
 5 for Queen's group meeting).
 Things still need to be done:

 	* test that the method works for other cuts.
 Specifically, when relieving the nhit maximum cut on delayed events
+	> it does not affect results by relaxing this cut.
 	* fit the distance distribution with more polynomials
+	> Done.
+Can be well fitted by adding an additional 4th polynomial term and floating other three parameters
 	* change to a likelihood analysis

 2019.Aug.16: EVENT SELECTION CRITERIA